The Impact of Coronavirus on Public Schools

 2. Will school closures affect funding?

-Foundation funding for both traditional and joint vocational school districts is not expected to change.
-Legislators and departments of education are working to ensure that the closures do not have a negative impact on students or place an additional financial burden on schools affected.
+Foundation funding for traditional and joint vocational school districts is not expected to change.
+Legislators and departments of education are working to ensure that the closures do not have a negative impact on students or place an additional financial burden on the schools affected.

 3. How will school closures affect attendance requirements?